receptivepearl/Yelp-Review-Sentiment-Analysis/README.md

 * Filter stopwords
 * Tokenize text for downstream processing

-This step preserves semantic meaning while removing irrelevant variation in the data.
+This step preserves semantic meaning while removing irrelevant variation in the data

 ---